yasmeenAweed/Final-Project-/propasal.md

 ## what make the project valuble?
 The algo trading is help to increase speed, accuracy, and reduced costs. also, trading with algorithms has the advantage of scanning and executing on multiple indicators at a speed that no human could do.
 Since trades can be analyzed and executed faster, more opportunities are available at better prices.
 ## Goals:
-1. Data collection, cleaning and visulazation (Yahoo finance) - Abdulla and Lama
+1. Data collection, cleaning and visulazation (stock platform such as: Yahoo , morningstar....) - Abdulla and Lama

 2. Feature generation and selection by using technical indicators (ROC, MOM, MA) - Yasmeen and Duaa